bcgov/moh-phlat/backend/app/README.md

 The name of the certificate should be `plr_tls_trust.cert` or as configured in application.yml file.
 2. Encode the PLR trust certificate in base64 format to be used as input to build docker image if you are running the application in Docker.
 3. Install the Docker Desktop and start the Docker service.
+<br><br>
+**Note:** When you run the application, or follow the instructions for running it in Docker, a database named phlat, with the user phlat, and a host/container named phlat_postgres will be created.
+These details are required to connect to the database using the pgAdmin client, which is accessible from another container at http://localhost:5050/.

 ## Running using the IDE
 1. For running through your favorite editor Visual Studio Code or IntelliJ, you can run the application by running the main class `BackendApplication`.